lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 **what do we know about the workings**

+## More partners

+## Life cycle

+## Ecology
+When an _Azolla_ population has covered a water surface, the plants' growth is directed upwards.
+An _Azolla_ mat is formed between few millimeters and 20 to 30 centimeters in extreme scenario's.
+The bottom of the mat is dark, and may be submerged by the weight of plants laying on top.
+Inside the _Azolla_ mat, the light quality changes.
+Specifically the red vs far-red light ratio.
+The plants perceive this light change, and adapt their growth.
+The internode distance (distance on the stem between leaves) increases, giving the plant an elongated appearance.

+light blocking

+phosphorus heavy environments

+## agricultural history

+The _Azolla_-_Nostoc_ symbiosis is not only ecologically significant but also offers considerable potential for sustainable agriculture.
+_Azolla_ has been used historically as a biofertilizer in rice paddies, where its rapid growth and nitrogen-fixing ability enhance soil fertility and crop yields.
+The genomic and metagenomic analyses presented in this thesis aim to unravel the complexities of this symbiotic relationship, providing insights into the genetic and functional dynamics that underpin this association.

+## agricultural opportunities

+heavy metals, pollutants?

+protein!

+## the Azolla event

 **my motivation for studying Azolla**

 # Methodology

+Through advanced sequencing technologies, this research characterizes the genomes of both _Azolla_ and _Nostoc azollae_, revealing the genetic basis of their symbiotic interaction.
+Metagenomic approaches further elucidate the broader microbial community associated with _Azolla_, identifying other potential endophytes that contribute to the fern's growth and resilience.
+By integrating genomic and metagenomic data, this work seeks to deepen our understanding of the molecular mechanisms driving the _Azolla_-_Nostoc_ symbiosis and to explore its applications in enhancing agricultural sustainability.

 **introducing bioinformatics to a lab**
 - challenges
 - documentation

+### roadmap to breeding a novel-symbiosis-crop

+## Bioinformatics of novel-crops

+## Documentationi and reproducibility in bioinformatics

 # Innovative aspects